 - 5.21 This indicator is identified as Core Output Indicators BCI(ii) and BCI(iii) within Theme 3 (Balanced Communities) of the LDF Monitoring Framework attached at Appendix A. - 5.22 The objective of this indicator is to secure a proportion of affordable housing to help meet housing needs.
 Paragraph 50 of the NPPF states that local planning authorities should set policies for meeting affordable housing need on site.
-Policy DC31 of the Chelmsford Core Strategy and Development Control Policies DPD sets out the requirement for all new large developments within the Chelmsford City area to provide 35% affordable housing. - 5.23 Planning permission was granted for 294 new affordable homes between 1st April 2016 and 31st March 2017, compared to 94 in 2015/16.
-This equates to 18% of the total net new dwellings approved within that period. - 5.24 There were 226 affordable dwelling completions between 1st April 2016 and 31st March 2017.
-This accounts for 23% of all new residential completions in the Chelmsford City area.
+Policy DC31 of the Chelmsford Core Strategy and Development Control Policies DPD sets out the requirement for all new large developments within the Chelmsford City area to provide 35% affordable housing. - 5.23 There were 198 affordable dwelling completions (net additional) between 1st April 2017 and 31st March 2018.
+This accounts for 20% of all new residential completions in the Chelmsford City area.
 It should be noted that these figures are a percentage of all completions in the City area rather than just those developments which meet the affordable housing threshold requirements.